chrisregner/Was-or-Will-Be-There/README.md

 ## Todos

-- perf
-  - react optimization tips
-  - research how to reduce scripting time
-  - research how to test
-- separate topojson?
-- make features to test
+- make list of features to test
-  - test in ie11, chrome, mobile
+  - test in ie11 and mobile
-- make looks to test
+    - image deletion
+      - on manual delete
+      - on deleteion of journal itself
+      - on cancel
   - test in ie11, chrome, firefox, mobile

-- misc
-  - performance
+    - make this list

-    - css prefixes/polyfills
-      - how do we know they work? as long as crossbrowser test passes, I suppose
-    - webpack production optimization
+- issues
-      - check if webpack production config makes difference in production output
-      - check if babel production config makes difference in production output
-      - check if remote deletion of photo works
+  - photo deletion in cloud
-  - crossbrowser test
-    - responsiveness test for each
+  - IE11, BottomNavigation in PlansAndJournals, flexed element can't have buttons as children, must be another div or other
+  - IE11, mui text-field shows a giant "X"
+  - Full-size image preview on journal form overflows downward (not visible) if the image is a portrait

 - final readme.md
   - credits
     - natural earth data

   - linted?
   - deployed?